Dog Breeds that Love the Water | Water Safety Tips for This Summer - Bully Sticks Direct

 If you anticipate taking your dog into the water, there are a few standard safety tips to keep in mind.
 Even great swimmers can be at risk of external forces such as deep water, waves and rapids, other animals, and harsh weather.
 Before jumping in, it's best to take note of your surroundings and make an educated decision that the coast is clear.

-3. Know your dog breed.
+Know your dog breed.
 Not all breeds are born swimmers, as we discussed above.
 Smaller dogs with smaller legs will become exhausted more easily.
-Dogs with flatter faces and smaller snouts may have trouble breathing in the water.
+Dogs with flatter faces and smaller snouts may have trouble breathing underwater.
 Some breeds, like a Basset Hound or Corgi, may sink immediately.
 Know your dog's breed and its capabilities before entering any body of water, no matter the depth.

 Beach Etiquette for Dog Owners

 Planning to hit the beach this summer?
-With the above tips in your back pocket, it’s important also to consider common beach etiquette so that you can make sure that your dog is welcome and that you are not causing any problems for other beachgoers.
+With the above tips in your back pocket, it's also important to consider common beach etiquette to ensure your dog is welcome and you are not causing any problems for other beachgoers.
 Whether a public beach, private beach, or small group by the water, it is best practice to be respectful of the adults, children, and pets accompanying you.

-• Keep your dog on its leash unless given consent from surrounding beachgoers.
+Keep your dog leashed unless you receive consent from nearby beachgoers.

 The beach is an exciting environment!
 It is smart to bring along a bag of dog treats to ensure your dog is cooperative, engaged, and energized.
-Bully Sticks Direct has a large selection of treats that vary in size, flavor, and protein.
+Bully Sticks Direct offers a large selection of treats in various sizes, flavors, and protein levels.

 A few of our awesome items include: